jackghg/Art-In/README.md

 A script will update the clock some minute after the boot.
 If your PC stays on for days, you could use ntpd or a cron job instead.

 ## Warnings and limitations
+- Backup your data before installing Linux !
 - Xfce or Lxde (only) can be installed at the moment.
-- the installer won't connect to wifi.
-Do it manually
+- the installer won't connect to **wifi**.
+Do it manually.
 - home partition and extra partitions won't be mounted.
 Edit the fstab later.